Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 2 - Usage.md

 specified during project creation) and will sort them by a chapter number.
 Namely, your files should be named `Chapter X Whatever else.ext`, where X is a number (you don't have to name them 01, 02 etc., as we parse the number as an integer).
-The converter will then sort them by the number and combine them in that order regardless of extension.
+The converter will then sort them by the first number and combine them in that order regardless of extension.

 You can also add subdirectories in the input directory.
 These will be combined after the file with the same number.
 For example, consider the following directory structure: